wechaty/docusaurus/docusaurus/docs/puppet-services/tokens.md

 There are three ways we provide tokens:

 - **Free Short Term Token** : You can get a short-term free TOKEN for testing.
-- **Free Long Term Token** : To get a long-term free TOKEN, joini our [Wechaty Contributor Program](contributing/contributor-program.md)
+- **Free Long Term Token** : To get a long-term free TOKEN, join our [Wechaty Contributor Program](contributing/contributor-program.md).
 - **Paid Long Term Token** :  buy a TOKEN from our Wechaty Puppet Service Providers.

 If you have any questions about the Wechaty Puppet Service, please feel free to talk to us by [joining our Gitter](https://gitter.im/wechaty/wechaty) network if you aren’t already a member.